-These principles are also reflected in the nondiscriminatory policies and operating conditions in the recruitment/ retention of faculty/ students, within the program course work, and in integrated fieldwork experiences.
+MSU's School Psychology Program is dedicated to the principles of respect for and understanding of cultural and individual diversity.
+These principles are reflected in the nondiscriminatory policies and operating conditions in the recruitment/retention of faculty/students, within the program course work including integrated practicum experiences in schools and in the community, through faculty and student research and scholarship, through research mentoring and student advisement.
 Our program avoids actions that would restrict access or completion on grounds that are irrelevant to success in graduate training or the profession.
-The program works to meet the needs of all students including those who contribute to the diversity of the program through their age, disability, ethnicity, gender, gender identity, language, national origin, race, religion, culture, sexual orientation, and social economic status or other characteristics reflecting diversity within the profession.
-The Program is committed to upholding Michigan State University's value for diversity and inclusion amongst its students, faculty, and staff.
-Please refer to the University Anti-Discrimination Policy.
-Additional resources regarding university initiatives to promote diversity and inclusion can be found though the Office of Institutional Equity and the Office of Inclusion and Intercultural Initiatives.
+The program works to meet the needs of all students in a sensitive manner including those who contribute to the diversity of the program through their age, disability, ethnicity, gender, gender identity, language, national origin, race, religion, culture, sexual orientation, and social economic status or other characteristics reflecting diversity within the profession.